- Size : Small (22.2mm), Large (23.8 – 31.8mm)

-They’re new, trendy and one of a kind; therefore it’s for anyone who wants to ride their bike in a fresh and sleek kind of way.
+They’re a new, trendy, and one of a kind bike bell; therefore, it’s for anyone who wants to ride their bike in a fresh and sleek kind of way.

-Additionally, since they have both small and large sizes, they can be used on mountain, commuter, road and fixed bikes.
+Additionally, since they have small and large sizes, they can be used on mountain, commuter, road, and fixed bikes.

-At one glance, no one would think that the Knog Oi is bike bell.
+At one glance, no one would think that the Knog Oi is a bike bell.